 Personalized Medicine

-There are several innovative therapies that are considered “personalized medicine.”
+Several innovative therapies are considered “personalized medicine.”
 These treatments are specific to an individual’s own type of cancer and own body.
 Personalized medicine includes targeted therapies, immunotherapies, and combinations of treatments.

 The most common genetic changes in adenocarcinoma of the lung are changes in the epidermal growth factor receptor (EGFR) gene, the Kirsten rat sarcoma (KRAS) gene, and the anaplastic lymphoma kinase (ALK) gene.
 These advances in personalized medicine are groundbreaking.
 Genetic or biomarker testing is now a routine part of diagnosis and staging in people who have lung adenocarcinoma.